tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 The condensed and distributional representation is very common in Bayesian statistics.
+Everything is represented with probability distributions.
 It summarises both the information of the priors and the likelihood.
 It makes it very clear that this model uses a Normal likelihood function since Normal is the distribution chosen for the Weight.

 Then, we use PyMC to build our model.
 One of the features that distinguish PyMC is its expressiveness.
 It allows us to map the statistical formulation of the model into very clear and concise Python code.
 It's so neat!
 <!-- #endregion -->